wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started-management-api.md

 After having completed this tutorial, you might want to learn more about service management or authentication with Active Directory service:

 - Learn more about integrating a client application with Active Directory.
-See [Integrating Applications in Azure Active Directory](http://msdn.microsoft.com/library/azure/dn151122.aspx).
+See [Integrating Applications in Azure Active <!-- deleted by customization Directory](http://msdn.microsoft.com/zh-cn/library/azure/dn151122.aspx) --><!-- keep by customization: begin --> Directory](http://msdn.microsoft.com/library/azure/dn151122.aspx) <!-- keep by customization: end -->.
 - Learn about other service management operations in Azure.
-See [Managing Your Services](http://msdn.microsoft.com/library/azure/dn578292.aspx).
+See [Managing Your <!-- deleted by customization Services](http://msdn.microsoft.com/zh-cn/library/azure/dn578292.aspx) --><!-- keep by customization: begin --> Services](http://msdn.microsoft.com/library/azure/dn578292.aspx) <!-- keep by customization: end -->.

 <!--Anchors-->
 [Download the sample application]: #Download